 If you disagree with a clinical decision regarding medical necessity, we make it easy for you to be heard.

 After receiving a letter from CareSource denying coverage, a provider or member can submit a pre-service or post-service clinical appeal.

-- denial of an authorization for a service that has already been completed.
-You have 60 days from date of service, discharge or authorization denial to submit a post-service appeal.
+- Denial of an authorization for a service that has already been completed: You have 60 days from date on the notice of action, discharge or authorization-denial to submit a post-service appeal.
 Member consent is not required for post service requests.
 The standard decision time frame for post-service provider appeals is 30 calendar days.
 A 14 calendar-day extension may be requested by CareSource on any provider appeal.

 If you have not received an authorization denial from the CareSource Utilization Management Department for a service that requires a prior authorization, you must submit a retro-authorization request prior to filing a clinical appeal.